jonatanvicente/sonar-jenkins-training/quizzes/quiz_10.md

 ## Question 7
 **Which of these statements is true about running Selenium tests headlessly?**

-a) Headless mode requires opening the browser GUI
+a.
+Headless mode requires opening the browser GUI
-b) Tests run in the background without opening the browser window
+b.
+Tests run in the background without opening the browser window
-c) Screenshots cannot be captured in headless mode
+c.
+Screenshots cannot be captured in headless mode
-d) Headless mode only works with Firefox
+d.
+Headless mode only works with Firefox

 <details>
   <summary>Solution</summary>